Chocolate Peanut Butter Overnight Oats are a rich, creamy spin on the classic—easy to prep and full of chocolatey, nutty flavor.

 How To Make Peanut Butter Overnight Oat

-- Combine creamy peanut butter, vanilla extract, a pinch of salt, honey vanilla Greek yogurt, unsweetened almond milk, old-fashioned oats, Dutch-process cocoa powder, and maple syrup in a bowl or jar.
+- Combine peanut butter, vanilla extract, a pinch of salt, yogurt, milk, oats, cocoa powder, and maple syrup in a bowl or jar.

 - Mix everything well until the peanut butter is fully blended.

-- Cover and refrigerate overnight or for a minimum of 30 minutes to allow the oats to thicken.
+- Cover and refrigerate overnight or at least 30 mins to allow the oats to thicken.

 - Optionally, top with dark chocolate chips before serving.
 Enjoy within three days.